EkaterineSheshelidze/Mapty/README.md

 ## Features
    - Log your running and cycling workouts on a map.
    - Track workout details such as distance, duration, and location.
-   - View workout history and easily switch between logged activities.
+   - View workout history and easily sort logged activities by distance and date.

 ## Getting Started
    - Clone the repository to your local machine.